Walter Nathan Tobriner

-Walter Nathan Tobriner (July 2, 1902 – July 14, 1979) was the 22nd and final President of the Board of Commissioners of the District of Columbia and a U.S. ambassador.
+Walter Nathan Tobriner (July 2, 1902 – July 14, 1979) was an American politician who served as the 22nd and final president of the Board of Commissioners of the District of Columbia and a U.S. ambassador.

 Early life

-Born in Washington, D.C. to a family with deep roots in the District.
+Born in Washington, D.C., to a family with deep roots in the district.
 His father was a DC lawyer.
 Tobriner attended the Sidwell Friends School, but left for Princeton before graduating.
 At Princeton University, he graduated with a Bachelor of Arts degree in 1923, and received his law degree from Harvard Law School in 1926.

-In 1927, Tobriner was admitted to the bar and began to practice law in the Washington, D.C. area.
+In 1927, Tobriner was admitted to the bar and began to practice law in the Washington, D.C., area.
 From 1927 to 1950, he was a professor of law at the National University School of Law.

 On July 20, 1933, he married Marienne Smith.